earthspecies/library/ROCKET_Sound/README.md

 radek has suggested working directly on the timeseries as another approach.
-I'd like to present a starter notebook that hits 96% classification accuracy using only conv1d, two simple pooling functions, and a Linear classifier.
+I'd like to present a starter notebook that hits 97.3% classification accuracy using only conv1d, two simple pooling functions, and a Linear classifier...16,000 parameters.

 The method is called ROCKET.
 You may have seen it already discussed in  https://forums.fast.ai/t/time-series-sequential-data-study-group/29686.
 The original code and paper can be found at https://github.com/angus924/rocket.
 For those not familiar, here is a brief overview.